What color is your auth? OAuth2 with Clojure and Temporal

 The corresponding workflow is now finished.
 We will click on it.

-Similarly, ActivityTaskScheduled and ActivityTaskCompleted record arguments passed into and out of any activities that the workflow calls.
+record the arguments passed into and out of the workflow.

 In our example, the first few events were replayed twice: once when we started the workflow, and once when we continued it.
 The UI does not have any way to indicate which events were run many times; it’s supposed to be an internal detail.